devfake/vume/README.md

 ```

 **Planned:**
-* Make second parameter optional.
+* Make second argument optional.
-* Allow arrays for the first parameter.
+* Allow arrays for the first argument.

 ##### Share data for all views